horizontalsystems/Bitcoin-Explained-Guide/README.md

 - works without geographical borders

-> Note: The ideas brought forward in the paper required a fairly comprehensive understanding of the contemporary monetary system and graduate-level knowledge of Mathematics, Cryptography and Computer Science.
+> The ideas brought forward in the paper required a fairly comprehensive understanding of the contemporary monetary system and graduate-level knowledge of Mathematics, Cryptography and Computer Science.
 >
 > Therefore, Bitcoin should be regarded as a scientific invention that potentially challenges the status quo of present day monetary system and regulatory entities surrounding them.